-“…the spring has been unusually dry and cold.
-Our average morning cold for the month of May in other years has been 63º of Fahrenheit.
-In the present month it has been to this day an average of 53º, and one morning as low as 43º.
-Repeated frosts have killed the early fruits and the crops of tobacco of what will be poor.1
+[T]he spring has been unusually dry and cold. our average morning cold for the month of May in other years has been 63°of Farenheit. in the present month it has been to this day an average of 53° and one morning as low as 43°. repeated frosts have killed the early fruits and the crops of tobacco and wheat will be poor.1

 The fact that Jefferson did not connect the dots between cause and effect—he surely had heard of the Tambora disaster—does not diminish the importance of his data to science.
-Whenever scientists discuss the impact of Tambora, they tend to refer to Jefferson’s data; for, he used good weather instruments and he was consistent in observing and recording.3
+Whenever scientists discuss the impact of Tambora, they tend to refer to Jefferson’s data, knowing that Jefferson used good weather instruments and was consistent in observing and recording.3

 In September 1816, Jefferson scanned his rainfall records and considered weather reports from elsewhere as he continued to puzzle over the drastic change in weather.
-This from his correspondence:
+From his correspondence with Albert Gallatin, we read:

-We have had the most extraordinary year of drought and cold ever known in the history of America.
-In June, instead of 3¾ inches, our average of rain for that month, we only had ⅓ of an inch; in August, instead of nine and one-sixth inches our average, we had only eight tenths of an inch; and it still continues.
-The summer, too, has been as cold as a moderate winter.
-In every State north of this there has been frost in every month of the year; in this state we had none in June and July, but those of August killed much corn over the mountains.
-The crop of corn through the Atlantic States will probably be less than one-third of an ordinary one, that of tobacco still less, and of mean quality.4
+We have had the most extraordinary year of drought & cold ever known in the history of America. in June, instead of 3 3/4 I. our average of rain for that month, we had only 1/3 of an inch, in Aug. instead of 9 1/6 I. our average, we had only 8/10 of an inch. and it still continues. the summer too has been as cold as a moderate winter. in every state North of this there has been frost in every month of the year; in this state we had none in June & July. but those of Aug. killed much corn over the mountains. the crop of corn thro’ the Atlantic states will probably be less than 1/3 of an ordinary one, that of tob[acc]o still less, and of mean quality.4

-This is only one instance of the payoff to science from Mr. Jefferson’s passion for collecting basic data on natural phenomena.
+The eruption of Mount Tambora offers only one instance of the payoff to science from Thomas Jefferson’s passion for collecting basic data on natural phenomena.